UDOOboard/Vision-Docs/docs/07_Cookbook_Linux/00_Understanding_Linux_Software_Management_And_Installing.md

 When finished, you can start searching and browsing for thousands of different softwares, to install them simply tick the checkbox, select `Mark for installation` and hit `apply`.

-You have now at your disposal all the software you need to further expand UDOO Vision capabilities.
+You have now at your disposal all the software you need to further expand UDOO VISION capabilities.